AnnaDobrucki/Lore-Seekers/README.md

   ![Join in form](documentation/features-images/joinin-form.png "Join in form")

 + Thank You page
   * This was in fact reccomeneded by my mentor Gareth McGirr.
 My original idea had the PUSH action to a code institute form-dump page.
 However under the suggestion of my mentor, I created a page that greets the user with a Thank you, and D20 image (well known as a good omen in DnD).
-This allows the user to still remain on my site instead of being push somehwere else.
+This allows the user to still remain on my site instead of being pushed somehwere else.
 ![Thank you image](documentation/features-images/thankyou.html-image.png "Thank you image")

 + Footer